 "Q. 3.
-How har does each of in agree to sibmit to the
+How far does each of us agree to submit to the

-judgment of the majority!
+judgment of the majority?

-- "A. In speculative things, each can only sham as his judgment shall be convinced: in every practical point, each will submit so far as he can, without wounding his conscience. - "Q. 4.
-Can a Christian submit any farther than this to any man, or number of men, upon earth! - "A. It is plain he cannot; either to bishop, convocation, or general council.
-And this is that grand principle of private judgment on which all the Reformers at home and abroad proceeded: 'Every man must judge for himself; because every man must give an account of himself to God.'"
-(Minutes.)
+"A. In speculative things, each can only submit so far as his judgment shall be convinced; in every practical point, each will submit so far as he can, without wounding his conscience.

+"Q. 4.
+Can a Christian submit any farther than this to

+any man, or number of men, upon earth?

+"A. It is plain he cannot; either to bishop, convocation, or general council.
+And this is that grand principle of private judgment on which all the reformers at home and abroad proceeded: 'Every man must judge for himself; because every man must give an account of himself to God.'"